Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description fully discloses behavioral traits: two-call process, co-signing, atomic fee movement, engine pays network fee, and specific error conditions.
-No contradictions.
+With no annotations, the description fully discloses behavioral traits: co-signing, atomic fee movement, engine-signed fee payment, instruction constraints, and exhaustive error code explanations.
+This exceeds expectations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.